Last Updated on January 14, 2026 by Ewen Finser

 - Reimbursable vs. company-paid expense handling

 This by itself gets many SMBs out of email chains and random spreadsheets, moving approvals into one place.
-For larger companies with complex, multi-step approval and travel policies, you will likely layer Dext alongside a more specialized spend tool.

 E-commerce and Marketplace Sanity

-Commerce is where Dext feels almost mandatory for some merchants:
+This is where Dext feels almost mandatory for some merchants:

 - It pulls data from Shopify, Amazon, eBay, Etsy, and other channels.